Florida Keys Hidden Beaches: Escape The Crowds At These Secret Spots

 Smathers Beach – Key West

-As the largest public beach in Key West, Smathers Beach is a half mile long sandy stretch that is a great place to take the kids and to do watersports.
+As the largest public beach in Key West, Smathers Beach is a half-mile-long sandy stretch that is a great place to take the kids and do watersports.
 Here, you’ll find plenty of palm trees that make it a picturesque and serene location where it’s easy to spend time in the shade.

-It might get a little busy in the peak season and at the weekends, but if you come during the week, it is a pleasant quiet place to enjoy the sun.
+It might get a little busy during peak season and at the weekends, but if you come during the week, it is a pleasant, quiet place to enjoy the sun.
 Many vendors are present and rent out different types of water gear, umbrellas, and beach chairs.
-Paddleboards are also available to rent to spend more time playing in the water.
+Paddleboards are also available to rent so you can spend more time playing in the water.

 Smathers Beach Key West

-The grounds are clean and the water is always clear year-round, making it easier to spot different types of colorful fish.
-Bathrooms and a water fountain are also available for added accommodation that allows you to spend the whole day at the location.
-During the week, it’s also easy to find a
+The grounds are clean and the water is so transparent that you can spot different types of colorful fish, even without going snorkeling!
+Bathrooms and a water fountain are also available, allowing you to spend the whole day in comfort.

 Indian Key Historic State Park

-If you want to visit top secret Florida Keys Beach, Indian Key Historic State Park is a hideaway that you can only reach by boat.
+If you want to visit a top-secret Florida Keys Beach, Indian Key Historic State Park is a hideaway you can only reach by boat.
 The entire island is a state park and is considered to be one of the most hidden beaches in Florida because it feels like a deserted island.
 You can even climb the observation tower and get a view through the lush trees.

 Indian Key Historic State Park is also a great place to kayak and paddleboard.
 It also features excellent signage and historical information about the location.